Swizec/nightowls/manuscript/factors-of-flow.md

 Depending on how a programmer's day is structured, working in the evening can be a godsend or a spaghetti code mess producing mistake.

 ### Clear mind

+The experience of flow is one of extreme inner calm.
+There are no other thoughts than what is important for the task at hand - it can often feel like there is no thought involved, like you are acting on pure instinct

+One could say it is a deep meditative state where the person cannot be disturbed by external worries.
+An dyet, it can be very difficult if not impossible to achieve this state when one's mind is preoccupied with other things.

+Stress, I would say, is the biggest killer of flow and consequently developer productivity.

+We've all seen movies or sitcoms where a person who is in love becomes incapable of getting any work done.
+Sometimes, as is the case with fictional artists, they are able to marshall these emotions into inspiration, more often they simply become blocked.
+Imagining how a developer under emotional stress could harness those emotions to write better code.

+Except for anger, for some reason being angry at something is easily harnessed for getting things done. [explore this further possibly?]

+But stress doesn't have to be about somthing big to get in the way of flow.
+It can be very minor, like expecting a meeting, or being hungry.
+Simply sitting with your back towards the door can ruin everything.

+-- here comes some more stuff about the killer of anticipation of distraction --

 ### Habit